We strive to

 Publishing

 While we should not chase papers, I encourage group members to publish regularly.
 First, writing is thinking.
 Second, sharing our findings with the scientific community is the primary way we advance our field.
 Third, publishing allows us to collect feedback, which leads to new and higher-quality ideas.
 Finally, attending conferences and publishing papers can help one secure their next position, and effective communication skills are critical for ANY career path.
-For these reasons, graduate students should plan one publication per year after their first year.
-I also encourage UG students to get involved with publishing, particularly if they are interested in graduate research.
+For these reasons, graduate students should plan at least one publication per year after their first year.
+I also encourage UG students to get involved in publishing, particularly if interested in graduate research.

 Funding